 Housing Choice Voucher Program

-The Housing Choice Voucher Program (HCVP), formerly known as Section 8, helps families pay their rent.
+The Housing Choice Voucher (HCV) Program, formerly known as Section 8, helps families pay their rent.
 The need for rent subsidies is great, and our supply is limited.
 Families are placed on the waiting list based on the date and time of application.
 Learn more in the Housing Choice Voucher Program Participant Guide.

-The DHCD waiting lists for the Housing Choice Voucher (Section 8) and Project-Based Voucher programs are open:
+The DHCD waiting lists the following Project-Based Voucher programs are open:

 - Aigburth Vale (62 and older)

 - TABCO Towers (62 and older)

-- Lyon Homes one-, two- and three-bedrooms (Disabled household)
+- Lyon Homes 1 one-, two- and three-bedrooms (disabled household)

 - Remington (disabled household)